 ● Relegated the following season and then remained in the Southern League at Step 4 until 2010/11.

-● In 1992/93 we reached the First Round proper of the FA Cup for the second time in our history and were drawn away to Bolton Wanderers of the then Second Division at Burnden Park.
+● In 1992/93 we reached the First Round Proper of the FA Cup for the second time in our history and were drawn away to Bolton Wanderers of the then Second Division at Burnden Park.
 In front of a crowd of over 5,000, a major shock was on the cards when a late goal for Sutton was ruled out for offside and the game finished with a 2-1 win for Bolton who were promoted that season and also reached the Fifth Round of the FA Cup winning at Anfield along the way.

-● Another highlight came in 1998/99 the club won the Dr Martins League Cup, beating Cambridge City.
+● Another highlight came in 1998/99 when the club won the Dr Martins League Cup, beating Cambridge City.

-● In season 2007/08 Sutton lost in the Play-offs to eventual winners Stourbridge and in the following season 2008/09 missed out on the Play-offs on goal difference when Chesham United equalized two minutes from time against Bromsgrove Rovers.
+● In season 2007/08 Sutton lost in the Play-offs to eventual winners Stourbridge and in the following season 2008/09 missed out on the Play-offs on goal difference when Chesham United equalised two minutes from time against Bromsgrove Rovers.

 ● In 2009/10 and for the first time in our 132-year history we won the Birmingham Senior Challenge Cup beating Nuneaton Town 1-0 in the Final.